janegilv/eve-ng-osx/README.md

  * Save first might not be necessary
 * Run script
 * To make new changes.
 Delete/reset the file and start this process from beginning.
+* In Big Sur the applescript file must be added to accessibility in "System Preferences - Security & Privacy - Privacy - Accessibility".
+This is in order to create tabs in terminal using keyboard command +t.